inventhouse/allgit/README.md

 (For an even better branch workflow, check out my [BranchTools](https://github.com/inventhouse/bettergit/blob/master/BranchTools.md))

-_(( create a separate file with more, and more sophisticated, example workflows, also refer reader to -h/--help here ))_
+_(( TODO: create a separate file with more, and more sophisticated, example workflows, also refer reader to -h/--help here ))_

 More on Branches